astropy-learn/learn-astropy/src/contributing/infrastructure.md

 Edit the cell metadata of the cell in which you would like to raise an exception and add the following to the top-level JSON: `"tags": ["raises-exception"]` This tag is recognized by the latest (master) version of nbconvert.

-## Automatically Strip Output and Notebook Metadata
+## Automatically strip output and notebook metadata

 Jupyter notebooks contain some metadata that is typically hidden from users, which contains, for example, information about the Python kernel used to run it, the version of IPython, etc. When tutorial authors or maintainers edit notebooks, this metadata is automatically modified by Jupyter, leading to superfluous and sometimes confusing changes to the notebooks when viewed in a "diff" locally or on GitHub.